 The forgotten short story contest entry

-Last year I entered the ScreenCraft Cinematic Short Story contest.
+In 2017, I entered the ScreenCraft Cinematic Short Story contest.

 ScreenCraft is normally a site for screenwriters.
 I’m one of those too, but I was pulled into this contest as it’s for short stories.
 I happen to have a couple of those.